[Date changed–posted 7/25/22 (last revised 6/1/18)]

 OP 70.27: Employment of Student Employees

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy and procedures for the employment of student employees.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in June of even-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.